Shamanic Healing Wheels - Part 2

-This is about opening our hearts and trusting our emotions, listen to what they are telling us.
+This is about opening our hearts and trusting our emotions, listening to what they're telling us.

-Trusting in your emotions allows you to express them freely and therefore get rid of the baggage that you are carrying.
+Trusting in your emotions allows you to express them freely and therefore get rid of the baggage that you're carrying.

 It’s about the release of negative energy and replacing it with positivity.
-In order for one to do this, the journey inwards needs to explore your fears and anger, your guilt and shame, and listen to what they are telling us.
+In order for one to do this, the journey inwards needs to explore your fears and anger, your guilt and shame, and listen to what they're telling you.

 Only then can they be faced with integrity and processed.

-Emotions come from the heart, they represent what we are feeling and they cannot be rationally determined.
-For this reason, we must trust in what they are telling us.
+Emotions come from the heart.
+They represent what we're feeling and they can't be rationally determined.
+For this reason, we must trust in what they're telling us.

 The Fourth Medicine

-We need to accept that all emotions are memories of the past, they are reminders of what we have done, what has been done to us, and the resulting associated feelings.
+We need to accept that all emotions are memories of the past.
+They're reminders of what we have done, what has been done to us, and the resulting associated feelings.

-By accepting and expressing our emotions, we are then opening our hearts to grow from the experiences and take the lessons.
+By accepting and expressing our emotions, we're then opening our hearts to grow from the experiences and take the lessons.

-When emotions are denied or not accepted, when we are ashamed of our emotions and we don’t acknowledge them, this is when dark things happen.
+When emotions are denied or not accepted, when we're ashamed of our emotions and we don’t acknowledge them, this is when dark things happen.